-Define one project main result.
-Choose the result indicator your result will contribute to.
-The measurement unit will be automatically added once the indicator is chosen.
 Define a target value for the contribution and indicate in which period the result will be delivered.
 Provide a description of the results (max.
 500 characters).
 Explain their contribution to the programme result indicator and explain also how the target value was calculated.